Praying for Crisis Situations and Injustice

 We need to keep persisting in prayer even when nothing seems to be changing.
 There are many examples in the Bible and throughout Church history of major breakthroughs that required faithfulness through years of prayer.

-If you want to commit to praying until you see change then here are a few suggestions to help you persist:
+If you want to commit to praying until you see change, here are a few suggestions to help you:

-- Encourage daily prayer - Why not write some simple prayers from a passage like Isaiah 58, which focus on the issue of justice.
+Use the Bible - Write simple prayers from a passage like Isaiah 58, which focus on the issue of justice.

-- Get outside - go to a place connected with the issue you want to pray for.
-Maybe a HIV Hospice or a Homeless Shelter.
+Get Outside -Go to a place connected with the issue you want to pray for, such as a homeless shelter, hospital or government building.

 Pray with others - Gather a group of like-minded people: praying together is one of the best ways to keep going.